Eveline Shen, MPH, Executive Director, Oakland

 Jeanine Shimatsu, IT Specialist, Oakland

 Jeanine is a mixed Chinese/Japanese book artist who joined Forward Together in 2011 as the Executive Assistant and is now the organization's IT Specialist.
 Originally from Southern California, Jeanine moved to the Bay Area to attend UC Berkeley.
 Having both studied and worked at UC Berkeley's School of Public Health, Jeanine is especially interested in issues related to health care access and reform.
 Their commitment to social justice grew out of their experience case working at the Suitcase Clinic, a student-run clinic that provides medical and social services to underserved communities in the East Bay.
-Since joining Forward Together in 2011, Jeanine has served as a liaison for the Executive Director and Deputy Director.
-In her free time, she can be found pursuing different hobbies, including bookbinding and baking delicious treats.
+Jeanine is a strong advocate for library programs and services and serves on Oakland's Library Advisory Commission, where they represent the 81st Avenue Branch.
+Outside the office, you can find them working on bookbinding projects, writing letters, reading fiction, or out on some sort of food adventure.

 Amanda is yonsei, fourth generation Japanese American, and a third generation community organizer.
 She graduated from UC Santa Cruz in American Studies in 2006, where she was an active student organizer and Co-Director of the Engaging Education Center.
 She previously worked as a social worker for a mentoring program for children who have a parent in the prison system.
 Amanda brings over 10 years of community organizing experience to her work.